Why book a tour with me?

 I prefer smaller groups, so tend to take 5 to 10 bikes, depending on the number of solo riders vs rider & pillions, so expect up to approx 10 people in the group.

-No. Although we'll always try and help, it's often difficult to fix breakdowns by the side of the road.
-Therefore, please ensure your bike is in tip top condition and you have full breakdown & repatriation cover.
+No. Although we'll always try and help, it's often difficult to fix breakdowns by the side of the road, so please ensure your bike is in tip top condition and you have full breakdown & repatriation cover.
 I cannot be expected to ruin the rest of the groups tour, by spending hours dealing with an unprepared bike or rider.

 It varies.
 We'll aim to be back in the UK by early evening, but please check the tour details.